rmx7/rmx7.github.io/_posts/2015-05-17-Sourcing-Environment-Variables-on-Debian-8.md

 echo $JAVA_HOME
 {% endhighlight %}

 It should print our JDK installation path.
-Then check if the version of our executable java binaries.
+Then check the version of our executable java binaries.
 {% highlight bash %}
 java -version
 {% endhighlight %}

 Next, try to run java program both from command line and GUI Menu then let's see what happen.
-I succesfully run eclipse through the command line but when i am trying to open it from Cinnamon menu, it failed.
-So what happen exactly?
+I can succesfully run eclipse launcher from terminal.
+Great, but how about running it from GUI menu?

+### JAVA_HOME cannot be detected by GUI Menu of cinnamon desktop !
 Usually on linux, when we want to declare an environment variables then we only need to add it into one of the following files.

 - User scope